 - Recognize that rebuilding trust takes time.
 It will not happen overnight.
 It is impossible to predict the time it will take you and your spouse to complete this process.
 However, you will know when you get there.

 - There is no such thing as a little thing.
 If you do not address the little things, they will become significant obstacles in your way to achieving happiness with the love of your life.
 Treat the little things with as much care as the big things.

 Find Your Love Language

-If you are experiencing a marriage that appears to have a trust issue, you can overcome this tough challenge.
-All is not lost, use the above steps to rebuild trust, rekindle your appreciation for your spouse, and to fall back in love with each other.
+If you are experiencing a marriage that appears to have a trust issue, you can overcome this formidable challenge.
+All is not lost.
+Use the above steps to rebuild trust, rekindle your appreciation for your spouse, and fall back in love with each other.
 It will take a significant amount of effort and work.
 However, barring any unresolved mental disorders, if you both have the desire to be with each other, your marriage is salvageable.
 If you find that you would like the benefit of a relationship coach, please feel free to contact me.